 Second, write one paragraph about the process you used to do the exploration and analysis.
 Did you load the data into Excel, work manually, or do both?
 What did you do in Excel?
 Did you draw pictures?
 Just tell me (briefly) what you did.

-Submit a pdf to the t-square assignment.
+Submit a pdf to the Canvas assignment.
 If you drew things by hand, take a picture of the drawings and include those.

 Grading: We will evaluate the quality of the insights you listed.
 We are looking for things that we find interesting or perhaps unexpected.
-This is subjective.
+This is subjective, but think about making sure that the insights appropriately echo the depth of analysis performed.
 For the second and third parts, we will evaluate if you did what the assignment asked.

 Cereals data (xls format)